plyzen/plyzen-event.sh/README.md

 ## Install

-1. plyzen-event.sh needs [curl](https://curl.haxx.se).
-Ensure curl is installed on the machine that runs the script.
+1. plyzen-event.sh relies on [curl](https://curl.haxx.se) to post pipeline events to [plyzen](https://plyzen.io).
+It falls back to [wget](https://www.gnu.org/software/wget/), but some versions of wget do not support POST requests.
+So you may want to ensure that curl is installed on the machine that runs the script.
 Test with:
     ```
     curl --version
     ```